-- 1. The first Team Doncaster State of the Borough (SOTB) Assessment will be produced this year to provide an overview of quality of life in Doncaster, how it is changing and how it compares to other places.
-It will have four themes which are consistent with 'Doncaster Growing Together' along with some underpinning population/demographic information:
+- The first Team Doncaster State of the Borough (SOTB) assessment is attached as Annex 1.
+It provides an overview of quality of life in Doncaster, how it is changing and how it compares to other places.
+It has four themes which are consistent with 'Doncaster Growing Together' (DGT) along with some underpinning population/demographic information:

 - Population Information

+- Doncaster Learning

+- Doncaster Working

 - Doncaster Living

-- Doncaster Working

-- Doncaster Learning

 - Doncaster Caring

-- 2. The overall purpose of the SOTB is to enhance Team Doncaster's ability to define and deliver priorities based on a high-level understanding of residents' needs.
-The SOTB can be used to understand the context and formation of Doncaster Growing Together with a notable cross-cutting theme running throughout the document of Team Doncaster's focus on inclusive growth where the benefits of a thriving economy are shared by all.
+- 2. The overall purpose of the SOTB is to enhance Team Doncaster's ability to define and deliver priorities based on an understanding of residents' needs.
+The SOTB can be used to understand the context and formation of Doncaster Growing Together.
+A notable cross-cutting theme running throughout the document is Team Doncaster's focus on inclusive growth where the benefits of a thriving economy are shared by all.

-- 3. The SOTB Assessment allows for an understanding of the positive successes of quality of life improvement as well as the identification of areas of challenge.
-It does not focus on statistics alone and through examination of case studies, allows for an understanding of how to make positive improvements.
-This can be seen through services working in partnership and through unlocking and capitalising on community capabilities and capacities.
+- 3. The SOTB assessment allows for an understanding of positive progress in improving quality of life, as well as the identification of areas of challenge.
+In addition to data, the SOTB provides case studies which highlight some of the improvements already being delivered, for example by services working in partnership to unlock and capitalise on community capabilities and capacities.

-- 4. OSMC are requested to comment on the draft SOTB, noting that further work will be undertaken on the design of the document before the finalised version is presented to Full Council on the 21st September 2017, preceded by Team Doncaster on the 19th September.